-(1) Totals are for external revenues and costs prior to intercompany elimination upon consolidation.

-(2) Source: IHS Chemical.
+- (1) Totals are for external revenues and costs prior to intercompany elimination upon consolidation. - (2) Source: IHS Chemical.

-Three Months Ended March 31, 2022 Compared with Three Months Ended March 31, 2021
+Three Months Ended June 30, 2022 Compared with Three Months Ended June 30, 2021

-Sodium minerals and sulfur services Segment Margin for the 2022 Quarter increased \$23.7 million, or 54%, from the 2021 Quarter primarily due to higher export pricing in our Alkali business and increased volumes and pricing in our refinery services business.
-In our Alkali Business, we have continued to see strong demand improvement and growth as a result of the global economic recovery and the continued application of soda ash in everyday end use products, including those such as solar panels and lithium batteries that are expected to play a large role in the anticipated energy transition.
+Sodium minerals and sulfur services Segment Margin for the 2022 Quarter increased \$33.5 million, or 88%, from the 2021 Quarter primarily due to higher export pricing in our Alkali Business and increased volumes and pricing in our refinery services business.
+In our Alkali Business, we have continued to see strong demand improvement and growth as a result of the global economic recovery and the continued application of soda ash in everyday end use products and in products such as solar panels and lithium batteries that are expected to play a large role in the anticipated energy transition.
 This continued demand, combined with flat or even slightly declining supply of natural soda ash in the near term, has tightened the overall supply and demand balance and created a higher price environment for our tons and increased contribution to Segment Margin during the 2022 Quarter from our Alkali Business.
 We expect to continue to see this favorable price environment throughout 2022 and until there are significant changes to the supply level entering the market.
-To take advantage of the existing market conditions, we made the decision to re-start our original Granger production facility and its roughly 500,000 tons of annual production in the first quarter of 2023 in advance of the completion of the GOP, which represents an incremental 750,000 tons of annual production in the third quarter of 2023.
-In our refinery services business, we had an increase in NaHS sales volumes and the corresponding pricing of these sales volumes in the 2022 Quarter due to an increase in demand from our mining and pulp and paper customers domestically and internationally as a result of the continued global economic recovery and the use of NaHS in products, such as copper, that are a key part of the anticipated energy transition.
+To take advantage of the existing market conditions, we made the decision and are still on schedule to re-start our original Granger production facility and its roughly 500,000 tons of annual production in the first quarter of 2023 in advance of the completion of the Granger Optimization Project ("GOP"), which represents an incremental 750,000 tons of annual production, and is expected to have first production in the third quarter of 2023.
+In our refinery services business, we had an increase in NaHS sales volumes and the corresponding pricing of these sales volumes in the 2022 Quarter due to an increase in demand from our mining customers, primarily in South America, as a result of the continued global economic recovery and the use of NaHS in products, such as copper, that are a key part of the anticipated energy transition.
+Additionally, during the 2022 Quarter, we were able to leverage our multi-faceted supply and terminal sites in our refinery services business to capitalize on incremental spot volumes as certain of our competitors experienced supply challenges.